The summer 2018 program at Poet's Beach will be open July 12 - August 26, 2018

 Is the site accessible per the Americans with Disabilities Act (ADA)?

 Poet’s Beach is accessible to the extent feasible to get to the beach and consistent with the preservation of the beach’s natural features.
 No further improvements are planned for Poet’s Beach at this time.
-Portland Parks has other opportunities for people to enjoy the water, such as splash pads, fountains, and pools.
-Read more about opportunities to stay cool this summer at portlandoregon.gov/parks/article/644091.
+Portland Parks & Recreation has other opportunities for people to enjoy the water, such as splash pads, fountains, and swimming pools.

 For additional ADA information or to request assistance, call 503-823-4333 or 711 (TRS).